We take sport seriously at Dame B’s – it teaches teamwork, grace in winning and losing, plus the reward of achieving what you’ve set out to do.

 From Years 3 to 6, our pupils enjoy a wide range of sports and opportunities to compete.

-Summer also sees rounders, cricket and tennis.
-We organise a Kwik Cricket league for local schools and are members of the British Schools Tennis Association.
+Summer also sees tennis, the Foundation schools are members of the British Schools Tennis Association.

-Swimming is a key life skill, taught at the Lord Butler Leisure Centre in Saffron Walden and Sawston Sports Centre, in Years 2 to 5.
+Swimming is a key life skill, taught at the Lord Butler Leisure Centre in Saffron Walden in Years 2 to 5.

 Developing confidence in the water is our primary aim, with a clear focus on stroke development, improving stamina and learning basic survival techniques.